Cybersecurity Tips for Working at Home

 You can search your routers/firewall manufacture and model number for instructions on how to change the password and set up encryption on your WiFi SSID.

 Furthermore, contact your internet provider and enable two-factor authentication (2FA), also known as multiple factored authentication (MFA).
 This will provide an extra layer of security if your password is ever breached.
-In fact, we recommend you set up 2FA on all accounts such as Email, Facebook, Google, and Financial portals.
+We recommend you set up 2FA on all accounts such as Email, Facebook, Google, and Financial portals.

 Update your personal computer.
 If you are working out of your own computer, make sure all the security patches are up to date for your operating system, anti-virus, applications, and web browsers.
 Make sure the log in to your personal computer is at least 18 characters with different letters, capitalizations, numbers, and symbols all included.

 Separate personal from work.
 Before you access company information, be sure to logout of social media platforms, personal email, and clear out your browser’s history.
-We advise this because many times, we can get distracted, and you forget that you are in your email, or you are on some social media account.
+We advise this because we can get distracted many times, and you forget that you are in your email or on some social media account.
 All of a sudden, you are broadcasting information that is unauthorized for the public.

 Unplug all home listening devices.
 Unplug devices such as Google Home and Amazon Echo.
-This might be a strange thing to consider, but when it comes to protecting your organization’s data, you should never and cannot take chances.
-Also, you never know what applications can be using these home listening devices to listen to your conversations as well.
+This might be a strange thing to consider, but you should never and cannot take chances when it comes to protecting your organization’s data.
+Also, you never know what applications can be using these home listening devices to listen to your conversations.

 Encrypt the Startup Disk.
-Doing this will allow you to make sure that only people who are authorized will ever look at your data.
-If your laptop is stolen, the perpetrators will not be able to access any file unless they figure out the password.
+Doing this will allow you to make sure that only authorized people will ever look at your data.
+If your laptop is stolen, the perpetrators will not access any file unless they figure out the password.
 Make sure to store your encryption key in a safe location that is not on the hard drive you are encrypting, in case you need to use the key later to restore data on your computer.

 Windows 10: https://www.youtube.com/watch?v=9DK0becNf6s